-- (1) No stock options were granted to our Named Executive Officers in 2007. - (2) The columns under "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards" show the range of payouts for 2007 performance under the Short-Term Annual Incentive Compensation Program as described in the Compensation Discussion and Analysis under the section titled "Annual Incentive."
+(2) The columns under "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards" show the range of payouts for 2008 performance under the Short-Term Annual Incentive Compensation Program as described in the Compensation Discussion and Analysis under the section titled "Annual Incentive."
 If the performance criteria is met, payouts can range from 30 percent of target at the threshold level to 200 percent of target at the maximum level.
-The 2008 bonus payment for 2007 performance has been made based on achieving the criteria described in the Compensation Discussion and Analysis, at 200 percent of target, and is shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation." - (3) The columns under "Estimated Future Payouts Under Equity Incentive Plan Awards" show the range of payouts (in shares of stock) for the January 1, 2007 to December 31, 2009 performance period as described in the Compensation Discussion and Analysis under the section titled "Long-Term Incentive -Performance Shares."
-If the performance criteria are met, payouts can range from 1 percent of target to 175 percent of target.
+The 2009 bonus payment for 2008 performance has been made based on achieving the criteria described in the Compensation Discussion and Analysis, at 52 percent of target, and is shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."

+(3) The columns under "Estimated Future Payouts Under Equity Incentive Plan Awards" show the range of payouts (in shares of stock) for the January 1, 2008 to December 31, 2010 performance period as described in the Compensation Discussion and Analysis under the section titled "Long-Term Incentive-Performance Shares."
+If the performance criteria are met, payouts can range from 50 percent of target to 175 percent of target.
 If a participant retires, suffers a disability or dies during the performance period, the participant or the participant's estate is entitled to that portion of the number of performance shares as such participant would have been entitled to had he or she remained employed, prorated for the number of months served.
 Performance shares are forfeited if employment is terminated for any other reason.
-During the performance period, dividends and other distributions paid with respect to the shares of common stock shall accrue for the benefit of the participant and are paid out at the end of the performance period. - (4) The column "All Other Stock Awards" reflects the number of shares of restricted stock granted on January 5, 2007 under our 2005 Omnibus Incentive Plan.
-The restricted stock vests one-third a year over a three-year period, and automatically vests upon death, disability, retirement or a change in control.
+During the performance period, dividends and other distributions paid with respect to the shares of common stock shall accrue for the benefit of the participant and are paid out at the end of the performance period.

+- (4) The column "All Other Stock Awards" reflects the number of shares of restricted stock granted on January 4, 2008 and August 13, 2008 under our 2005 Omnibus Incentive Plan.
+The restricted stock vests one-third a year over a three-year period, and automatically vests upon death, disability or a change in control.
 Unvested restricted stock is forfeited if employment is terminated for any other reason.
-Dividends are paid on the restricted shares and the dividends that were paid in 2007 are included in the column titled "All Other Compensation" in the Summary Compensation Table. - (5) The column "Grant Date Fair Value of Stock Awards" reflects the grant date fair value of each equity award computed in accordance with FAS 123(R).
-The grant date fair value for the performance shares was \$34.17 per share and was calculated using a Monte Carlo simulation model.
-Assumptions used in the calculation are included in Note 9 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2007.
-The grant date fair value for the restricted stock was \$37.11 per share which was the market value of our common stock on the date of grant as reported on the New York Stock Exchange.
+Dividends are paid on the restricted shares and the dividends that were paid in 2008 are included in the column titled "All Other Compensation" in the Summary Compensation Table. - (5) The column "Grant Date Fair Value of Stock Awards" reflects the grant date fair value of each equity award computed in accordance with FAS 123(R).
+The grant date fair value for the performance shares was \$46.00 per share and was calculated using a Monte Carlo simulation model.
+Assumptions used in the calculation are included in Note 10 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2008.
+The grant date fair value for the restricted stock was \$41.84 per share for the January 4, 2008 grant and \$32.84 per share for the August 13, 2008 grant which was the market value of our common stock on the respective date of grant as reported on the New York Stock Exchange. - (6) Mr. Cleberg's awards reflect a partial year of service.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2007(1)
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2008(1)